 Silicone handles and lids that fit properly are characteristics of higher priced nonstick sets.
 However, being a budget set, there are a couple of things that stand out.

-This set is made in China and the quality control might be slightly lacking.
-You might find that the handles come a bit loose, but it’s nothing a few turns of a screwdriver can’t fix.
+Although they’ll do in a push – the provided utensils aren’t the best.
+That said, you’re not buying this set for the utensils.
+Also, you might find that the handles come a bit loose, but it’s nothing a few turns of a screwdriver can’t fix.

+This set is not oven safe and can’t be used with induction cooktops.
 These things aren’t deal breakers, but definitely something to keep in mind.

-Paula Deen Signature Cookware Set
+5. Paula Deen Signature Nonstick 15-Piece Porcelain Cookware Set

-- Nonstick Teflon interior makes cooking easy and convenient
+- Nonstick Teflon interior

 - Soft, heat-resistant handles